Person Responsible for Regulatory Compliance (PRRC)

 Background

-Before the introduction of new medical device regulations in Europe, there was no specific legal requirement for medical device manufacturers to check their documentation or ensure that their devices were compliant, it was implied within other parts of the previous regulations such as drawing up technical documentation and declaration of conformities etc, but it was never legally stated that this was required to be completed by or verified by a qualified person.
+Before the introduction of the Medical Device Regulations (MDR) and the In Vitro Diagnostic Regulations (IVDR) in Europe, there was no specific legal requirement for medical device or IVD manufacturers to check their documentation or ensure that their devices were compliant.
+It was implied within other parts of the previous regulations such as drawing up technical documentation and declaration of conformities etc., but it was never legally stated that this was required to be completed by or verified by a qualified person.

 This made it much easier for poor quality or counterfeit medical devices to enter the marketplace and for post-market surveillance of those devices to be inadequate.
 This in turn leads to missed opportunities for Notified Bodies and Competent Authorities in stopping potential adverse incidents from occurring.